-Buy approximately 5 to 10 packages of polymer clay, choose colors which you like and which are fitting to each other.
+Buy approximately 5, maximum 10 packages of polymer clay, choose colors which you like and which are fitting to each other.
 Some suppliers also offer bargain packages that contain more colors.
 Definitely buy white color clay, maybe even in a bigger package.
 As a little helper for color combinations I use online color pallets.
 These might give you an idea which combinations look good in general and they are pretty inspiring too.

 What tools and equipment will you need?

 - acrylic roller

-- cutters of various shapes – at the beginning you can use baking cutters
+- cutters of various shapes – you can also use cookie cutters

 - glass or a plain glossy floor tile – it is good for pressing the clay and it’s easy to clean (optional – depends what you plan to make)

-- skewer, needles and pins – for making holes in charms and beads, they are also good for shaping
+- skewer, toothpicks, needles and pins – for making holes in charms and beads, they are also good for shaping

 - interesting textured objects and textiles (e.g. lace) – you can find them all at home. (here are few examples of household items used to create textures on polymer clay)